-Responsibilities of Higher Education (HE) Research Policy Branch
+Responsibilities of Higher Education Research and Knowledge Exchange (HERKE) branch

-The branch provides core funding for these two important aspects of our universities’ work, manages the NI element of two international research programmes, and oversees promotion of NI participation in European research funding programme, Horizon 2020.
+The branch provides core funding for these two fundamental aspects of our universities’ work, manages the NI element of two international research programmes, and oversees promotion of NI participation in European research funding programmes, Horizon 2020 and Horizon Europe.

-The Department provides research funding for the Northern Ireland universities through a range of mechanisms.
-The majority of year on year or recurrent research funding is distributed by reference to quality as assessed by performance in the most recent research assessment exercise, the Research Excellence Framework (REF) 2014.
+The department provides research funding for the Northern Ireland universities through a range of mechanisms.
+The majority of year on year (recurrent) research funding is distributed by reference to quality as assessed by performance in the most recent research assessment exercise, the Research Excellence Framework (REF) 2014.
 This is known as Quality-related Research (QR) funding.
 QR is paid as part of the block grant to the institutions, which includes funds for learning and teaching and widening participation and, as such, can be distributed by the recipient university according to its own strategic priorities.

-QR funding also enables the universities to apply for competitive funding to cover the direct costs of specific research projects from the Research Councils, along with other funders such as UK Research and Innovation (UKRI), industry, charities, government departments and the European Union.
+QR funding also enables the universities to apply for competitive funding to cover the direct costs of specific research projects from funders such as UK Research and Innovation (UKRI), industry, charities, government departments and the European Union.

-There are thus two main kinds of higher education research funding in Northern Ireland: that are provided by the Department for essential infrastructure costs and the funds made available for specific projects by the Research Councils and others.
-This is known as the Dual Support System.
+There are thus two main kinds of higher education research funding in Northern Ireland, known as the Dual Support System: